 - Demonstrate and promote the positive impact of Lean Six Sigma process improvements within UAA and across the UA system.

-In July 2015, Vice Chancellor Bill Spindle launched the UAA Lean Initiative by mobilizing a cross-functional team composed of members from Administrative Services, Office of Academic Affairs, and the ESPM graduate department within the College of Engineering.
-Soon after, the team was expanded to include University Advancement, Student Affairs, Governance, and experts from across Alaska.
+In July 2015, Vice Chancellor Bill Spindle launched the UAA Lean Initiative by mobilizing a cross-functional team composed of members from Administrative Services, Office of Academic Affairs, and the Project Management graduate department within the College of Engineering.
+Led by LuAnn Piccard, the team was expanded to include University Advancement, Student Affairs, Governance, and experts from across Alaska.
 In addition to UAA, the team partnered with the Business Enterprise Institute to propose a UA-aligned Lean approach that was submitted to UA President Jim Johnsen.

 Who we are

-Since formation, the UAA Lean Steering Committee has led the development of the initative as described above.
+Since formation, the UAA Lean Steering Committee has led the development of the initative.
 In January 2016, 22 individuals were trained as Lean Six Sigma Green Belts by the University of Washington.
-Thereafter, at least one White Belt training has been offered to UA employees free of charge each month.
-In May 2016, the UAA Lean Center of Excellence was formed as a coordinating entity to oversee and facilitiate Lean Six Sigma implementation efforts.
-As of July 2016, UAA Green Belts have led numerous Kaizen events, trained over 150 UA employees in Lean Six Sigma concepts, and are actively pursuing the development of a UA-specific Green Belt curriculum.
+Thereafter, over ten White Belt trainings have been offered to UA employees free of charge each month.
+In May 2016, the UAA Lean Center of Excellence (LCoE) was formed as a coordinating entity to oversee and facilitiate Lean Six Sigma implementation efforts.
+With financial support from the Vice Chancellor of Administrative Services, the LCoE hired a full-time project manager to work on continuous improvement projects and facilitate employee training.
+In 2017, UAA Green Belts led numerous Kaizen events, trained over 150 UA employees in Lean Six Sigma concepts, and successfully deployed a UA-specific Green Belt curriculum, with an inagural class in March and an academic offering through the Project Management department in the Fall.
+By the end of 2017, the Lean Center of Excellence had recaptured over $1.13m of value by streamlining processes.
+By mid-2018, the Lean Center of Excellence had trained over 400 employees and expanded offerings for employee development to include monthly process improvement workshops.

 What we do